knope-dev/knope/docs/src/state/state.md

 # State

-Throughout the course of a [workflow], Dobby will often have to remember some information from previous steps to use in future steps.
+Throughout the course of a [workflow], knope will often have to remember some information from previous steps to use in future steps.
 This is done using an internal `State`.
 All workflows start in the [Initial] state and may transition between a states depending on the [steps] that are run.
 For example, the [SelectJiraIssue] step will transition the workflow to the [IssueSelected] state.

 ## Potential States